 Many of the first explorers and traders who discovered this corner of old Pequannock were of Dutch extraction.
 Surveyor stones and enduring stone walls still mark their homestead farms and woodlot boundaries.

-Pyramid Mountain was established in 1989, after a lengthy grassroots efforts to preserve the area from development.
+Pyramid Mountain was established in 1989, after a lengthy grassroots effort to preserve the area from development.
 The first parcel was funded through support from the Mennen Company in 1989 and the Visitors Center was dedicated in 1993.

 Pyramid Mountain trails are open daily Sunrise to Sunset throughout the year.